-- Transportation of the different packaging waste flows to the respective treatment facilities; - The production of the packaging materials to pack the raw materials for PP pipes and PP fittings in order to be able to easily transport them from the producers to the converters.
+- Transportation of the different packaging waste flows to the respective treatment facilities; - The production of the packaging materials to pack the raw materials for Soil & Waste PP multilayer low noise pipes and PP multilayer low noise fittings in order to be able to easily transport them from the producers to the converters.

-For the TEPPFA project VITO uses the different environmental impact categories presented in the draft documents prepared by Technical Committee CEN TC 350 (Sustainability of construction works - Environmental Product Declarations - Core rules for the product category of construction products - presented in the draft prEN15804 (CEN TC 350 framework documents, 2008-2009).
+For the TEPPFA project VITO uses the different environmental impact categories presented in the EN15804 document prepared by Technical Committee CEN TC 350 (EN 15804 Sustainability of construction works - Environmental Product Declarations - Core rules for the product category of construction products) (CEN TC 350 framework document, 2012).